yoichitgy/hugo_yoichitgy/content/post/2015-09-02-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part4-implementing-the-view-and-viewmodel.md

 ![SwinjectMVVMExampleStoryboardCellLayout](/images/post/2015-09/SwinjectMVVMExampleStoryboardCellLayout.png)

-Then add outlets to `ImageSearchTableViewCell` and connect them.
+Then add outlets to `ImageSearchTableViewCell` and connect them with the items in the storyboard.

 **ImageSearchTableViewCell.swift**